Wilhelm Keitel: Trial, conviction, and execution

+Courtroom sketches by Ed Vebell of Rudolf Hess and Keitel; Vebell notes that Keitel "tried to retain a rigid military bearing and strike haughty poses."

 After the war, Keitel faced the International Military Tribunal (IMT), where he was examined by Chief Medical Officer Lt.
 Col. Rene Juchli who reported that Keitel was suffering from "high blood pressure, varicose veins, and dysentery".
 He was indicted on all four counts before the IMT: conspiracy to commit crimes against peace, planning, initiating and waging wars of aggression, war crimes, and crimes against humanity.
 Most of the case against him was based on his signature being present on dozens of orders that called for soldiers and political prisoners to be killed or 'disappeared'.
 In court, Keitel admitted that he knew many of Hitler's orders were illegal.
 His defence relied almost entirely on the argument that he was merely following orders in conformity to "the leader principle" (Führerprinzip) and his personal oath of loyalty to Hitler.